galliot-us/smart-social-distancing/README.md

   - `OccupancyAlertsMinInterval`:  Sets the desired interval (in seconds) between occupancy alerts.
   - `MaxThreadRestarts`: Defines the number of restarts allowed per thread.
   - `HeatmapResolution`: Sets the resolution used by the heatmap report.
-  - `LogPerformance`: A boolean parameter to enable/disable the logging of "Performance Metrics" in the default processor log.
+  - `LogPerformanceMetrics`: A boolean parameter to enable/disable the logging of "Performance Metrics" in the default processor log.
   We recommend enabling it to compare the performance of different devices, models, resolutions, etc.
   When it's enabled, the processor logs will include the following information every time 100 frames are processed:
       - Frames per second (FPS):